 How to Prevent Future Dents, Wrinkles, and Creases

-If you succeed in flattening out a rug after fighting off wrinkles and creases, you’ll want to prevent a repeat of the same situation, knowing how stressful the process can be.
+If you succeed in flattening out your area rug after fighting off wrinkles and creases, you’ll want to prevent a repeat of the same situation.
+Remember to occasionally rotate the placement of your rug to distribute wear evenly.
+Heavy furniture will leave dents on your rug if left in the same position on the rug for a long time.

-But if occasional rearrangement of furniture won’t be possible for you, try to rotate your area rug often to evenly spread out the wear on the rug.
-Remember, you may not always have flat rugs after cleaning them but with these tips, flattening out a rug and returning it to its default shape is no longer out of reach.
+You may not always have flat rugs after cleaning them but with these tips, flattening out a rug and returning it to its default shape is no longer out of reach.